Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCTally_CustomController/README.txt

-This is for creation of your own custom avatar actions in response to the various states of the VRCTally system Customise the various "VRCTally_CustomControl_*" Animations to drive whatever material/material properties/animations/ect you want.
+This is for creation of your own custom avatar actions in response to the various states of the VRCTally system

+PREREQUISITES:
+- VRCFury

+USAGE:
+- Customise the various "VRCTally_CustomControl_*" Animations to drive whatever material/material properties/animations/ect you want.
-Then, simply add the "VRCTally_CustomControl" prefab to your avatar's root.
+- Add the "VRCTally_CustomControl" prefab to your avatar's root.
-VRCFury required.
+- Done!
+Note there is a main toggle to enable/disable the system - default off.
+Under your root menu by default - feel free to move it.

+ANIMS:
 VRCTally_CustomControl_Disabled
 - Empty animation for the system toggle off state.
 Leave empty.